Get insider access

 Score distribution

 Stutter is an artifact of motion that happens when a frame stays on the screen for too long.
 It can be bothersome while watching movies or low frame rate content because the TV has to hold each frame on longer.
-Stutter has an inverse relationship with the response time of the TV; the quicker the response time, the more stutter there is, while slower response time results in less stutter.
+Stutter has an inverse relationship with a TV's response time; the quicker the response time, the more stutter there is, while a slower response time results in less stutter.

 Test results